 12. Woods Hole Historical Museum

 Check out reprints of historical photographs and publications about the long history of science in Woods Hole.
-Learn about navigation and shellfish exhibits.
-Special activities for children include learning to tie knots and to read signal flags.
+Children can learn to tie nautical knots including a bowline, half hitch, figure-eight and more.

 - 500 Women Scientists